×

 We asked people living in Nuremberg to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Nuremberg, it's important to pack clothing suitable for all four seasons.
 The city experiences a temperate seasonal climate, so you'll need warm clothing for winter, lighter clothing for summer, and transitional pieces for spring and autumn.
 Don't forget to pack a good quality raincoat and umbrella, as Nuremberg gets quite a bit of rain throughout the year.
 Comfortable walking shoes are also a must, as the city is best explored on foot.
 If you're planning on working or studying, bring any necessary documents, such as your passport, visa, work permit, or school records.
 It's also a good idea to bring copies of these documents, just in case.
 Pack any prescription medications you take regularly, along with a copy of your prescription.
 While Germany has excellent healthcare, it can take time to find a doctor and get a new prescription.
 If you use any specific personal care items or over-the-counter medications, it's a good idea to bring a supply with you.
 While you can likely find similar products in Germany, they may not be exactly the same as what you're used to.
 Don't forget to pack a power adapter for your electronics.
 Germany uses Type F plugs, which are different from those used in many other countries.
 Lastly, consider packing a few items to remind you of home.
 This could be anything from your favorite snacks to photos of friends and family.
-These can help you feel more comfortable and settled in your new home," replied a member in Nuremberg.
+These can help you feel more comfortable and settled in your new home," remarked one expat who made the move to Nuremberg.

 Get Quote